Welcome to the National

 - National Liaisons oversee the work of the Women’s Council in their respective regions (West, Central, East) and act as the representative of the President in such matters as may be assigned to them.
-This is the second year of National Liaison opportunities becoming available, which is an enhanced transformation of the role formerly known as Regional Vice President, approved last May 2019.
+National Liaison is an enhanced transformation of the role formerly known as Regional Vice President, approved May 2019.

 - The Treasurer shall submit the annual budget to the Governing Board for its approval.
 The Treasurer shall make the annual budget available to the National Association upon request.
 The Treasurer shall serve as chairperson of the Finance and Budget Committee and shall review financial matters of the Women’s Council monthly.
 The Treasurer shall report on the financial affairs of the Women’s Council to the Executive Committee and the Governing Board.

 - The First Vice President approves the records and performs other such duties as are customary to the office, including acting as Secretary for the Governing Board and the Executive Committee, when necessary.

 - The President-elect shall perform the duties of the President in the event of the President’s disability or absence.
 This position automatically moves up to President.